 What is the pink salt trick?

-The pink salt trick is a wellness habit that involves mixing ¼ teaspoon of pink Himalayan salt into a glass of water and drinking it first thing in the morning.
-Supporters say it helps with hydration, energy, and reducing bloating by replenishing electrolytes after sleep.
-It’s gained massive popularity on TikTok due to its simplicity and claimed benefits.
-For a full breakdown, check our detailed post on what is the pink salt trick.
+The pink salt trick is a morning habit of mixing ¼ teaspoon of pink Himalayan salt into 16 ounces of water.
+Supporters say it helps restore electrolytes, improve hydration, and reduce bloating.
+It’s popular on TikTok for its simplicity and daily wellness benefits.

 How do you make a pink salt trick?

-To make the pink salt trick, stir ¼ teaspoon of food-grade pink Himalayan salt into 16 ounces of room-temperature water.
-Drink it slowly in the morning before food or coffee.
-Some people enhance the taste and benefits by adding lemon juice or apple cider vinegar, as shared in our pink salt trick recipe.
+To make the pink salt trick, stir ¼ teaspoon of fine-grain, food-grade Himalayan salt into 16 ounces of room-temperature water.
+Drink slowly in the morning before coffee or food.
+Optional additions like lemon juice or apple cider vinegar can enhance taste and digestion support.

-What is the pink salt trick for weight loss?
+Does the pink salt trick help with weight loss?

 After a full week of testing, digging into research, and hearing from real readers, here’s where I landed: the pink salt trick isn’t magic, but it works when it becomes part of your morning rhythm.